raisedadead/Brewfile/README.md

 > apps, tools and utilities that I use on my macOS machines

+## Prerequisite

+If you are the same person as I am, make sure that the initial system setup checklist has been completed and the dotfiles have been installed.

+> System setup checklist: <https://get.ms/setup> and dotfiles: <https://get.ms/dotfiles>

 ## Installation

-> **Note:** Tools and utlites in the Brewfile work for my config.
+> **Warning:** Tools and utlites in the Brewfile work for my config.
 You should fork, and customize if you would not want your workstation to behave like mine.

 1. Install [Homebrew-file](https://github.com/rcmdnk/homebrew-file) (which will also install Homebrew if not installed already)